-In terms of scale, the Guide generally applies to greenfield subdivision of any size for which consent is required.
-Specific objectives, however, may be less relevant to smaller subdivisions (e.g. less than 20 lots) than to larger subdivisions.
+Specific objectives [and guidelines]^{PC56} may be less relevant to smaller subdivisions (e.g. less than 20 lots) than to larger subdivisions.
 Examples include provision for parks and open spaces, neighbourhood centres, and street connections, which may not be required in smaller subdivisions.
 Again, flexibility and judgment by Council is permitted on where the Guide's objectives and policies are relevant.
+[The guidelines for Individual Lot Design will apply equally to individual lots within larger subdivisions through to small scale subdivision applications creating just one lot.]^{PC56}

 Besides this Guide, other design guides like the Multi-Unit Design Guide and Central City Design Guide may also be applicable to subdivisions.
 Relevant District Plan rules for the underlying zoning will also apply.
-The (proposed) Development Contributions Policy defines "Greenfield development" as "a proposal that creates new residential or rural residential areas, and...includes residential or rural residential development on land that was zoned Rural, or Open Space."
-It also includes land that was zoned Residential within the land areas referred to in appendices 12 to 14 and 16 to 22 of the operative District Plan as at 1 July 2005.
-That definition can be considered applicable to this Guide as well, with the added inclusion of non-residential development.
+The (proposed) Development Contributions Policy defines "Greenfield development" as "a proposal that creates new residential or rural residential areas. and...includes residential or rural residential development on land that was zoned Rural, or Open Space."
+It also includes land that was zoned Residential within the land areas referred to in appendices 12 to 14 and 16 to 22 to chapter five of the operative District Plan as at 1 July 2005.
+That definition can be considered applicable to this Guide as well, with the added inclusion of nonresidential development.